FontysVenlo/informaticspom/README.md

 **Default**: The default dependencies (no JavaFX and doesn't generate code coverage) **Jacoco**: Same as default, but generates the code coverage report.
-    - `mvn verify` will fail when the `jacoco.threshold.line` and `jacoco.threshold.line` thresholds aren't met (default: 0, can be overridden via a property)
+    - `mvn verify` will fail when the `jacoco.threshold.line` and `jacoco.threshold.branch` thresholds aren't met (default: 0, can be overridden via a property)
 **JavaFX**: Includes the JavaFX dependencies **Release**: Use to release new version of the `informaticspom`